2E0PGS/blog/_posts/2021-02-20-storage-architecture-optical-backups.md

 	* Confirmed results on DVD on refined test data set.
 	* I could use rewritable media as 2E0EOL points out.
 	* It's still important to retain a directory listing of the files so you can refer back to them if further analysis is required.
 Not a problem if you burn everything to a set of test disks like I mostly did.
 * moto-g test was crap due to vertical video 9:16 issue.
-Re test it I guess using the GC video.
+Re tested using the 16:9 GC video.
+	* DAR 9:16 doesn't work.
+Use transpose: [Rotating videos with FFmpeg](https://stackoverflow.com/questions/3937387/rotating-videos-with-ffmpeg)
 * Colour space doesn't appear to be an issue.
 * [2E0EOL convert script](https://pastebin.com/MWWm0PE4) so his script seems mostly fine provided original video doesn't have a bad aspect ratio.
 * FPS didn't seem to be a issue either.